TSimmz/LED_project/README.md

 # Living room LED
-I installed long neopixel LED strips in my living room for social gatherings, but I wanted more customized animations and lighting effects.
+NeoPixel LED strip with customized animations and lighting effects.
 Ultimately, I would like this to be music reactive.

 ## Dependencies
 ### Software